SAP-samples/btp-terraform-samples/released/dsag/betriebstag2024/exercises/EXERCISE5/README.md

     <img width="600px" src="assets/ex5_1b.png" alt="terraform apply output for subscription">

 You can also check that everything is in place via the SAP BTP cockpit.
-You should see the app subscription in the subaccount.
+You should see the app subscription in the subaccount:

 <img width="600px" src="assets/ex5_2.png" alt="subscription in SAP BTP">